 Simply stated, the rebuilding of the I-93 Corridor will include the addition of two travel lanes in each direction over the 20 mile section from Salem to Manchester, improvements to the interchanges at each of the five exits, and replacement or rehabilitation of 43 bridges.
 New park and ride facilities at Exits 2, 3, and 5 will be built, and space within the median will be reserved to accommodate future commuter rail.
 In addition, bus service and other commuter ride-sharing opportunities to Boston and northern Massachusetts will be expanded and enhanced.
 The overall goal is to modernize the road system by upgrading the aging infrastructure to provide safer driving conditions, thus increasing mobility by offering flexible commuting options.
-Please see Project Overview for more details.
+Please see the Project Overview page for more details.

 Construction started in 2006 with the Exit 4 Park-and-Ride Bus Terminal and is now well under way at other locations.
 Please see Construction Project Status for current project information.
 The NHDOT, based on priorities of improving safety, relieving congestion, and working within financial constraints has developed a construction schedule for completion of the entire I-93 Salem to Manchester corridor.
 Furthermore, NHDOT is committed to evaluating this schedule on a regular basis in order to provide the maximum benefit to the public.